Skip to Content

 The rim trail at Montezuma Well is a 1/3 mile well marked paved trail.
 After walking up a small hill for about 85 yards, you will be rewarded with a great view overlooking the entire well and a prehistoric cliff dwelling to your left.

 You can then choose to walk the 1/3 mile paved loop trail which will bring you back to your car.
-Or you can choose to continue along the other short trails past other ruins and the irrigation channels.
+Or you can continue along the other short trails past other ruins and the irrigation channels.

 A small dwelling near Montezuma Well

-After you walk to the rim, don’t miss the optional trail down to the Swallet ruins.
-This short trail will descend about 120 steps closer to both the water and some Swallet Cave Ruins.
+After you walk to the rim, don’t miss the optional trail down to the swallet ruins.
+This short trail will descend about 120 steps closer to both the water and a few swallet cave ruins.
+It’s a great way to escape the hot Arizona heat due to the lush vegetation.
+However, be sure to stay on the trail and watch for snakes.

-If you continue left a little further, you will see the Swallet of the well.
-This is the exact location where the waters exits the main sinkhole out to the irrigation systems on the other side of the well.
+If you continue left a little further, you will see the swallet of the well.
+This is the exact location where the water exits the main sinkhole out to the irrigation systems on the other side of the well.
+Now you will have to turn around and climb back up those 120 steps to rejoin the main loop.

 The split on the trail leading to the swallet ruins